-Barrier 35: Not Necessary Due to Age Counseling Guidelines Suggested Counselor Responses "I'm too old to worry about itAt my age, I don't need to worry about breast cancer" Emphasize that the risk of breast cancer increases with age.
-As women get older, their chances of getting breast cancer increase.
-The majority of breast cancers occur in women over the age of 50 and about half the women with breast cancer are 65 years of age and older.
-Did you know that women are living much longer these days?
-On the average, a 65 year-old woman will live another 18 years, and a 75 year-old woman another 12 years.
-That's why it's so important for all women 50 and older to have regular mammograms.
-That is the best way to find breast cancer early, when the chances of it being cured are excellent and when women have more choices about treatment.
+Barrier 35: Not Necessary Due to Age Counseling Guidelines Suggested Counselor Responses "I'm too old to worry about itAt my age, I don't need to worry about breast cancer" Emphasize that the risk of breast cancer increases with age. • If a BC/BS member: • The truth is, as women get older, their chances of getting breast cancer increase.
+About one-quarter of breast cancer cases occur in women under age 50.
+That's why it's so important for women to get mammograms regularly.
+Blue Cross and Blue Shield doctors advise their women patients who are 40-49 to have mammograms every other year.
+Once women turn 50, Blue Cross and Blue Shield doctors recommend that they get mammograms every year. • If not a BC/BS member: • The truth is, as women get older, their chances of getting breast cancer increase.
+About one-quarter of breast cancer cases occur in women under age 50.
+That's why it's so important for women to get mammograms regularly.
+The two largest cancer organizations, the National Cancer Institute and the American Cancer Society, now both recommend women who are 40 and over to get mammograms every 1-2 years.
 "I'm too young to worry about breast cancer."
 As women get older, their chances of getting breast cancer increase.
-The majority of breast cancers occur in women who are age 50 or older.
-Even though you may feel young and healthy, it's important to get regular mammograms, just to make sure you don't have breast cancer.
+About one-quarter of breast cancer cases occur in women under age 50.
+That's why it's so important for women to get mammograms regularly.

 Barrier 36: One past mammogram is enough Counseling Guidelines Suggested Counselor Responses If she believes that having one mammogram is enough: I'm glad to hear that you have had a mammogram.
 That's a great start.
 But, in order to find breast cancer early, women need to have regular mammograms.
 Breast cancer can develop at any time.
 You need to have regular mammograms, so that you can find it as early as possible, if it does develop.
-Plus, when you have a mammogram regularly, your mammography provider/radiologist can look at past mammograms and
+Plus, when you have a mammogram regularly, your mammography provider/radiologist can look at past mammograms and find changes in your breast more easily.